geeknik/ai-tab-grouper/README.md

 - **Why**: BM25 handles varying document lengths well, making it ideal for separating different work projects.
 The higher similarity threshold creates more distinct groups.

 ### News Reading

 - **Algorithm**: Keyphrase Extraction
 - **Similarity Threshold**: 0.35
 - **Best for**: Reading news from multiple sources on various topics
 - **Why**: Keyphrase extraction identifies the main topics regardless of writing style, helping group news articles by subject matter rather than source.

 ### General Browsing

 - **Algorithm**: TF-IDF
 - **Similarity Threshold**: 0.3
 - **Best for**: Everyday browsing with mixed content
 - **Why**: TF-IDF provides a good balance of performance and accuracy for general use, with a moderate threshold that creates intuitive groups.

 ### Shopping Comparison

 - **Algorithm**: Keyphrase Extraction
 - **Similarity Threshold**: 0.45
 - **Best for**: Comparing products across different stores
 - **Why**: The higher threshold ensures only very similar products are grouped together, while keyphrase extraction focuses on product attributes rather than store-specific language.

+### Multitasking Chaos Management

+- **Algorithm**: QCO
+- **Best for**: Managing multiple concurrent tasks with overlapping contexts
+- **Why**: QCO's adaptive grouping can help organize tabs when traditional categorization fails.
+The algorithm's chaos-inspired approach is particularly effective when dealing with tabs that could belong to multiple logical groups.
+- **Tip**: Use in combination with pinned tabs for anchoring key resources while letting QCO organize the rest

+### Mixed-Mode Strategy

+For optimal results in complex workflows, consider alternating between algorithms:

+1. Start with QCO for initial organization and discovering unexpected tab relationships
+2. Switch to LSA or BM25 for more focused work sessions
+3. Use Keyphrase Extraction when needing clear topic-based grouping
+4. Return to QCO when tab chaos starts to build up again

+Remember that the effectiveness of each algorithm depends on your specific workflow and cognitive style.
+Don't hesitate to experiment with different combinations and settings to find what works best for you.

 ## Privacy